alexkharmansky/react-application/README.md

 ### Extra
 - App.sass — used Sass for this project;
-- Boostrap — library used for design pagination and menu;
+- Boostrap — a library which was used for design pagination and menu;
-- Axios — library used for making HTTP requests to fetch data from site: https://jsonplaceholder.typicode.com/posts
+- Axios — a library which was used for making HTTP requests to fetch data from site: https://jsonplaceholder.typicode.com/posts

 ## Install and launch